 Ray is currently a director of Engineering at Google (GOOG), heading up a team that is developing stronger artificial intelligence.
 He is an MIT grad, with a double major in computer science and creative writing.
-He was the principal inventor of the CCD flatbed scanner, first text-to-speech synthesizer, and the commercially marketed large-vocabulary speech recognition.
+He was the principal inventor of the CCD flatbed scanner, the first text-to-speech synthesizer, and the commercially marketed large-vocabulary speech recognition.

 When he was still a teenager, Ray was personally awarded a science prize by President Lyndon Johnson.
 He has received 20 honorary doctorates and has authored 7 books.
 It was upon Ray’s shoulders that many of today’s technological miracles were built.

 His most recent book, The Singularity is Near: When Humans Transcend Biology, was a New York Times bestseller.
 In it, he makes hundreds of predictions about the next 100 years that will make you fall out of your chair.

 I met Ray at one of my favorite San Francisco restaurants, Morton’s on Sutter Street.
 I ordered a dozen oysters; a filet mignon wrapped in bacon and drowned it all down with a fine bottle of Duckhorn merlot.
 Ray had a wedge salad with no dressing, a giant handful of nutritional supplements, and a bottle of water.
 That’s Ray, one cheap date.